2012–13 NHL season: Playoffs

 Because of the lockout and delayed start of the shortened regular season, the playoffs did not begin until April 30.
 The last possible date of Game 7 of the Stanley Cup Finals was then scheduled for June 28.

+In each round, teams competed in a best-of-seven series following a 2–2–1–1–1 format (scores in the bracket indicate the number of games won in each best-of-seven series).
+The team with home ice advantage played at home for games one and two (and games five and seven, if necessary), and the other team played at home for games three and four (and game six, if necessary).
+The top eight teams in each conference made the playoffs, with the three division winners seeded 1–3 based on regular season record, and the five remaining teams seeded 4–8.

+The NHL used "re-seeding" instead of a fixed bracket playoff system.
+During the first three rounds, the highest remaining seed in each conference was matched against the lowest remaining seed, the second-highest remaining seed played the second-lowest remaining seed, and so forth.
+The higher-seeded team was awarded home ice advantage.
+The two conference winners then advanced to the Stanley Cup Finals, where home ice advantage was awarded to the team that had the better regular season record.

 NHL awards

 Awards were presented during the NHL Awards television specials on June 14–15, 2013.
 Finalists for voted awards are announced during the playoffs and winners are presented at the awards specials.
 Voting concluded immediately after the end of the regular season.
 The President's Trophy, the Prince of Wales Trophy and Campbell Bowls are not presented at the awards specials.
-The Lester Patrick is announced during the summer and presented in the fall.
 NHL Network U.S. and NHL Network Canada aired the first part of the awards presentation on June 14, while NBC Sports Network and CBC aired the second part on June 15 preceding Game 2 of the 2013 Stanley Cup Finals.